Can You Tan Through Clothing?

 Matte Fabrics Absorb Less

 Rather than wearing shiny synthetic fabrics, opt for matte fabrics.
-Shiny fabrics reflect the sun’s rays instead of absorbing them, which in no way helps reduce exposure.
+Shiny fabrics reflect the sun’s rays instead of absorbing them, which in no way helps reduce exposure to the sun’s harmful effects.

 Wear Synthetics